TrellixVulnTeam/swahilipython_SCMU/Doc/reference/import.rst

 .. _importsystem:

 *****************
-The import system
+The agiza system
 *****************

-.. index:: single: import machinery
+.. index:: single: agiza machinery

 Python code in one :term:`module` gains access to the code in another module by the process of :term:`importing` it.
-The :keyword:`import` statement is the most common way of invoking the import machinery, but it is not the only way.
-Functions such as :func:`importlib.import_module` and built-in :func:`__import__` can also be used to invoke the import machinery.
+The :keyword:`import` statement is the most common way of invoking the agiza machinery, but it is not the only way.
+Functions such as :func:`importlib.import_module` and built-in :func:`__import__` can also be used to invoke the agiza machinery.

 The :keyword:`import` statement combines two operations; it searches for the named module, then it binds the results of that search to a name in the local